Last updated on 26 June 2023

 ^Refers to claim code for MOH Healthcare Claims Portal (MHCP) submission.

-Free Vaccinations under Healthier SG
+Fully-Subsidised Vaccinations under Healthier SG

-For Singapore Citizens (SCs) enrolled in Healthier SG and medically eligible for NAIS vaccinations, these vaccinations will be provided free of charge.
-Healthier SG GPs therefore do not need to collect payment from Singaporeans enrolled to their clinics.
+Healthier SG GPs therefore do not need to collect payments from Singapore Citizens enrolled to their clinics.
 Instead, Healthier SG GPs should claim for the full remuneration using the same process and to the same bank account as for payments made under the Vaccination and Child Development Screening Scheme (VCDSS).4